twilio-professional-services/flex-project-template/docs/docs/feature-library/teams-view-filters.md

 The worker attribute `department_name` may be pushed into the worker object through SSO or it may be managed directly in flex using some worker customization tool.
 In either case a predefined list of departments needs to be configured so that it can be selected from to search the workers with that applied department

 Ideally we would be able to get a unique lit of department_names from a lookup but there is no consistent way to do this without a backend solution.
 If building tooling in the solution to allow supervisors the ability to edit and apply department name, synchronizing these options should be a consideration.

+However, as a starting point, the department filter uses the departments defined within the [common configuration](/building/template-utilities/configuration#common-configuration), which can be modified to consist of your unique department names.

 the filter matches against the worker attribute `department_name`.
 In Flex this is a required field to setup.
 The filter looks like the following